 - The NCAPA supports that the quality work performed by PAs be reported and attributed to the individual PA.
 Furthermore, the NCAPA supports credentialing of PAs with all insurers and that PAs should be eligible for reimbursement for all medical services provided.

-Following these listening sessions, we will convene work groups to make recommendations regarding each of the pillars of OTP.
-Ultimately, our goal is that this work will result in a modern practice environment that emphasizes team-based care and ensures North Carolina is the best state to be a PA.
+Ultimately, our goal is that this work will result in a modern practice environment emphasizing team-based care and ensures North Carolina is the best state to be a PA.
 You can find answers to frequently asked questions here.